DabasishDasJoy/code-crate-client/README.md

 - To purchace any course user must have an account.
 - Account can be created in three ways GitHub, Google and Email.
 - Only logged in user can acces the full website.
+- Guest user can download the details as pdf also.
 - User can choose and purchase course on demand.
 - A dedicated blog section is to know updated technology.
 - User can view location of the office on live map.